alin1k/React-ToDoList/README.md

 > [!WARNING]
 > The project is still in progress and this is not the end result.

+> [!NOTE]
+> Lists are saved to local storage by clicking on "Save List" button on the navbar.
+However this is not the final result.
+Changes will be made on how lists are saved to local storage.

 ## Challenges I've encountered

 1. Creating a custom checkbox